powermock/powermock/README.md

 ## Support and discussion
 Join the mailing-list [here](http://groups.google.com/group/powermock) for questions, feedback and support.

+## For new contributors

+# Contributing to PowerMock #

+First of all, thank you for considering contributing to PowerMock.
+Please, read [the guideline](CONTRIBUTING.md) for a new contributor before start.

 ## Links
 * [Change log](https://raw.githubusercontent.com/powermock/powermock/master/changelog.txt)
 * [Mailing list for questions and support](http://groups.google.com/group/powermock)